 No matter how secure your network is, the first line of defense is always your employees.
-They are the gatekeepers to your network – deciding which emails are opened and allowed in.
+They are the gatekeepers to your network – deciding which emails are opened.
 Hackers know that they can’t do anything until they get inside.
 Just like someone who wasn’t invited to the party, they will pretend to know someone, pretend to be someone else, or make up whatever other lies they can to get inside.
 In the computer world, those fake and malicious emails are called “phishing emails.”
 Because of how dangerous they can be, the ability to recognize phishing emails is critical to network security.

 Here are some things to look for to help you and your employees determine if an email is legitimate, or a party crasher.